GeostatsGuy/GeostatsPy/README.md

 #### Available Functions

-The current state of PyThese are the functions we have included here:
+The current state of GeostatsPy.
+These are the functions we have included here:

 1. GSLIB2Dataframe - load GSLIB Geo-EAS data tables to Pandas DataFrame
 2. DataFrame2GSLIB - save Pandas DataFrame to GSLIB Geo-EAS data tables